 EPPLAC Meetings

 We would strongly advise Designated Teachers to hold regular EPPLAC (Education Plan for Previously Looked After Children) meetings for the whole cohort of PLAC within your school.
 The meetings are invaluable in terms of finding out the needs of previously looked after children, so that you can plan and support them in the most effective way.
 By understanding how they present at home, at school and what additional challenges they may face allows education settings to support them to reach their full potential.
 By understanding your cohort of previously looked after children, as a Designated Teacher you can then discuss with your SENCO and SLT the areas of need and interventions needed and how best to use the Pupil Premium Grant for this cohort within your school.
-Further information and guidance can be found on the VSK website.
+Further information and guidance can be found here.

 Phone Consultations

-If you would like to arrange a phone consultation with the VSKAT regarding your cohort of PLAC, or (with parental consent) an individual, then please complete the Initial Contact Form with some suggested times that would be convenient for us to contact you back on.
+If you would like to arrange a phone consultation with the VSKAT regarding your cohort of PLAC, Ever6 CWSW or (with parental consent) an individual, then please complete the Initial Contact Form with some suggested times that would be convenient for us to contact you back on.
 Please provide details of the school, Designated Teacher and a brief outline of what you would like to discuss with us.
 (Please do not mention children’s names or confidential information).

 Nurture – Boxall Profile